Bing Crosby Sings the Song Hits from Broadway Shows

-Bing Crosby Sings the Song Hits from Broadway Shows is a Decca Records compilation 78rpm album of phonograph records by Bing Crosby featuring some of the hits from Broadway musicals.
+Bing Crosby Sings the Song Hits from Broadway Shows is a Decca Records compilation 78 rpm album of phonograph records by Bing Crosby featuring some of the hits from Broadway musicals.

 Background

 Bing Crosby had enjoyed unprecedented success during the 1940s with his discography showing six No. 1 hits in 1944 alone.
 His films such as Going My Way and The Bells of St. Mary's were huge successes as were the Road films he made with Bob Hope.
 On radio, his Kraft Music Hall and Philco Radio Time shows were very popular.
 Decca Records built on this by issuing a number of 78rpm album sets, some featuring freshly recorded material and others utilizing Crosby's back catalogue.
 Ten of these sets were released in 1946, nine in 1947 and eleven more in 1948.

 Bing Crosby Sings the Song Hits from Broadway Shows includes several songs which had already enjoyed chart success.
 The duets with Trudy Erwin, which were recorded during the musicians’ strike, were huge hits in 1943 and “If I Loved You”, "Evelina" and “They Say It’s Wonderful” enjoyed chart success too.